 Kia hohoro te whakapa ringa ki runga ki te tangata, he aha ta Paora i korero ai?

+Lay hands suddenly on no man has a different meaning than most Christians think.
 In the letters to Timothy, Paul gave clear instructions about the structure and behavior of the church.
 Mai 1 Timoti 5:22, Paul instructed Timothy to lay hands suddenly on no man.
-But what did Paul mean by lay hands suddenly on no man?
-Because Jesus commanded His disciples to lay hands on the sick and they would recover.
-Does the Bible contradict Itself about the laying on of hands?
+He aha te tikanga o Paora na te tuku i nga ringaringa kaore he tangata, because Jesus commanded believers to lay hands on the sick and they would recover?
+Does the Bible contradict Itself concerning the laying on of hands?
 Kāore, the Bible doesn’t contradict Itself and shall never contradict Itself.
-O te Parau a te Atua te parau mau.
-Therefore the Bible is reliable and trustworthy.
+O te Parau a te Atua te parau mau; no reira, the Bible is reliable and trustworthy.
 Heoi ano, you must read the Scriptures in the right context.
-Inaianei, let’s have a look at what Paul meant by not lay hands suddenly on no man.
+Inaianei, let’s have a look at what Paul meant by not to lay hands suddenly on no man.

 What does lay hands suddenly on no man mean in the Bible?

-Kia hohoro te whakapa ringa ki runga ki te tangata, neither be partaker of other men’s sins: keep thyself pure (1 Timoti 5:22)
+Kia hohoro te whakapa ringa ki runga ki te tangata, kaua ano e uru ki nga hara o etahi atu: kia ma koe (1 Timoti 5:22)

-A person was ordained in ministry and put into position in the church through the custom of laying on of hands.
+A person was ordained as servant in ministry and put into position in the church through the custom of laying on of hands.
 We also read this in the Book of Acts:

 And the saying pleased the whole multitude: and they chose Stephen, a man full of faith and of the Holy Ghost, and Philip, and Prochorus, and Nicanor, and Timon, and Parmenas, and Nicolas a proselyte of Antioch: Whom they set before the apostles: and when they had prayed, they laid their hands on them (Nga Mahi 6:5-6)